-Thoracic outlet Syndrome
+Thoracic outlet Syndrome treatment in Dorchester and surrounding areas

 T.O.S. is a complex condition characterized by the compression or irritation of the nerves, blood vessels, or both, as they pass through the thoracic outlet.
 The thoracic outlet is the narrow space between the collarbone (clavicle) and the first rib.
 TOS can result in a wide range of symptoms, including pain, numbness, tingling, and weakness in the upper extremities.